osgee/c9ssh/README.md

 ## what you can do with this
 1. you can use deploy squid3 on cloud9 server, which listen to port 3128 by default, and port mapping to a accessible port.
 Then use it as a proxy server.
+2. this method can aslo applied to other sub-network computers that support mono.